Summary Report: Making CBRarts Happen

 - innovations and best practice models nationally.

-Panel Discussion: The Future of Arts Funding – Local and National Perspectives
+Panel discussion: The Future of Arts Funding – Local and National Perspectives

+As part of the Making CBRarts Happen forum a panel of local and national experts discussed the future of arts funding.
 The panel discussion was facilitated by Cathy Hunt, Director of Positive Solutions.
 The panel participants were:

 - Marie-Louise Carroll, Creative Partnerships Australia;